nvimdev/lspsaga.nvim/README.md

 -- Hover Doc
--- if there has no hover will have a notify no information available -- to disable it just Lspsaga hover_doc ++quiet keymap("n", "K", "<cmd>Lspsaga hover_doc<CR>")
+-- if there has no hover will have a notify no information available -- to disable it just Lspsaga hover_doc ++quiet
+-- press twice it will jump into hover window keymap("n", "K", "<cmd>Lspsaga hover_doc<CR>")
+-- if you want keep hover window in right top you can use ++keep arg -- notice if you use hover with ++keep you press this keymap it will -- close the hover window .if you want jump to hover window must use -- wincmd command <C-w>w keymap("n", "K", "<cmd>Lspsaga hover_doc ++keep<CR>")

 -- Callhierarchy
 keymap("n", "<Leader>ci", "<cmd>Lspsaga incoming_calls<CR>")